debadeepTalukdar/GettingCleaningData1/README.md

 # Getting and Cleaning Data Course Project

 ## Overview
-This project demonstrates the collection, cleaning, and tidying of the Human Activity Recognition dataset.
+This project demonstrates the ability to collect, clean, and prepare a tidy dataset using the Human Activity Recognition Using Smartphones Dataset.

 ## Files in this repository

-- run_analysis.R: Script that performs the data cleaning
+- run_analysis.R → Script that performs all data cleaning steps
-- tidy_data.txt: Final tidy dataset
+- tidy_data.txt → Final tidy dataset with averages
-- CodeBook.md: Description of variables and transformations
+- CodeBook.md → Description of variables and transformations

-## Steps performed
+## What the script does

-1. Merged training and test datasets
+1. Merges training and test datasets
-2. Extracted mean and standard deviation measurements
+2. Extracts mean and standard deviation measurements
-3. Used descriptive activity names
+3. Uses descriptive activity names
-4. Labeled dataset with clear variable names
+4. Labels dataset with clear variable names
-5. Created a second tidy dataset with averages
+5. Creates a second tidy dataset with averages for each subject and activity

 ## How to run

+1. Download and unzip dataset
-Place the dataset in the working directory and run:
+2. Place folder in working directory
+3. Run:

 ```r
 source("run_analysis.R")